dazhar0/Client-ServerChat/README.md

-Generating SSL Certificates
+# Generating SSL Certificates
 You can provide SSL certificate by however you deem best.
 You can generate SSL certificates, you can use GitBash.
 Run the following commands:

-# Launch Gitbash

-# Enter folder in GitBash
+# Launch Gitbash then Enter folder in GitBash
 cd Client-ServerChat

 # Generate a private key and certificate